bradwestfall/bradwestfall/src/articles/javascript-es6-modules-with-babel.md

 console.log(second); // undefined
 ```

-The second example doesn't have a `default` export so the variable returned is `undefined`.
+With ES2015 exports, if no `default` is defined and the file has only named exports, then the above import statement will produce `undefined`.
 However, destructuring can be used to extract the `foo` and `bar` functions into variables:

 ```js
 import { foo, bar } from 'second-example';